Let’s have a closer look at sailing these ancient ships.

 The route from Portus to Alexandria enjoys favourable NW winds all along.
-From Portus we sail down to the strait of Messina (ancient Zankle) and from there to Alexandria in a direct SE track (green arrowed line in figure above).
+From Portus, we sail down to the strait of Messina (ancient Zankle) and from there to Alexandria in a direct SE track (green arrowed line in figure above).
 This trip reputedly takes one to two weeks.
-This direct track, as the crow flies, is 1084 nautical miles (2007 km) and is sailed at an average speed of 4 to 5 knots in ca. 10 days.
+This direct track, as the crow flies, is 1084 nautical miles (2007 km) and is sailed at an average speed of 4.5 knots in 244 sailing hours (ca. 10 days).
 Taking the same way back would mean beating the adverse wind all the way and it would be very uncomfortable.
 We have therefore been looking for other routes:

 - Alexandria-Rhodos-Kythera-Zankle-Portus, the north route via the southern Aegean and Ionian seas.